ahowe9/ahowe9.github.io/projects/geneva-gear.md

 ## Technical Highlights
 By completing this project, I was able to learn about how to construct complex geometry with the Fusion 360 API, along with creating kinematic relationships between components.

-## Future Versions
+## Recent Changes
-In future iterations of this project, I want to add input validation to prevent certain sets of user inputs that would not create a valid topology.
-Additionally, I want to create a cleaner UI instead of the five different on-screen prompts.
+I recently added a GUI to the script so the user could see the updates to the gears in real time.
+Additionally, I included a feature using JSON to store the users parameters every time they use the add-in.
+There are safeguards put in place in case the JSON file is missing or the parameters have been deleted.

+(/

 **[Homepage](/index.md)**